pierluigiferrari/ssd_keras/README.md

 ### How to use it

-This repository provides Jupyter notebooks that explain training and inference, and there are a bunch of explanations in the subsequent sections that complement the notebooks.
+This repository provides Jupyter notebooks that explain training, inference and evaluation, and there are a bunch of explanations in the subsequent sections that complement the notebooks.

 How to use one of the trained original models for inference:
 * [`ssd300_inference.ipynb`](./ssd300_inference.ipynb)